anikan314/anikan314.github.io/miscellaneous:/favpapers.md

 ---

+Abrevaya, Jason. [“Are There Missing Girls in the United States?
+Evidence from Birth Data.”](https://www.aeaweb.org/articles?id=10.1257/app.1.2.1){:target="_blank"} *American Economic Journal: Applied Economics*, 2009.

+Acemoglu, Daron, and David Autor, David Lyle. [“Women, War, and Wages: The Effect of Female Labor Supply on the Wage Structure at Midcentury.”](https://www.journals.uchicago.edu/doi/abs/10.1086/383100){:target="_blank"} *Journal of Political Economy*, 2004.

 Alexander, Diane. [“How Do Doctors Respond to Incentives?
 Unintended Consequences of Paying Doctors to Reduce Costs.”](https://www.journals.uchicago.edu/doi/10.1086/710334#:~:text=Doctors%20respond%20to%20the%20bonuses,costs%20or%20change%20procedure%20use.){:target="_blank"} *Journal of Political Economy*, 2020.

 Alsan, Marcella and Marianne Wanamaker. [“Tuskegee and the Health of Black Men.”](https://pubmed.ncbi.nlm.nih.gov/30505005/){:target="_blank"} *Quarterly Journal of Economics*, 2017.